equinor/oilmod-radix-action/README.md

 This action takes the following inputs:
 * name -> Name of the environment to create / edit
 * app -> Name of your application in radix
-* action -> What action to perform (create, teardown, update-secrets, clean-orphans)
+* action -> What action to perform (create, teardown, update-secrets, clear-orphans)
 * vault -> name of your keyvault (required for update-secrets action)
 * registry -> url to your container registry (required for teardown action)
 * context -> Context for helper files